blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 ![portals](/screenshots/portal.png)

 Portals are the star of this show.
 We introduced them as soon as we realized how easy it would be to move and distort rays as they hit objects.
 There are always 2 portals in the scene, an orange portal and a blue portal, when we detect a ray hitting a portal we simply teleport the ray to the other portal and we keep on tracing it - easy.
+The same is done for the camera, when the camera collides with the portal it is teletorted to the corresponding portal.
 And, ofcourse, portals are recursive.

 ![portal recursion](/screenshots/recursion.png)